ellammal0503/ISAC-UAV-Project-Scaffold/README.md

-# Samsung EnnovateX 2025 AI Challenge Submission

 **Project Title**: Estimation of UAV parameters (range, velocity, direction of arrival) using **Monostatic Integrated Sensing and Communication (ISAC)** based on 3GPP TR 38.901 (Rel-19) §7.9 channel models.

----

 ##  Description
-This repository contains the implementation of **AI-based ISAC (Integrated Sensing and Communication) framework for UAV sensing and parameter estimation**, developed as part of the **Samsung EnnovateX 2025 AI Challenge**.
+This repository contains the implementation of **AI-based ISAC (Integrated Sensing and Communication) framework for UAV sensing and parameter estimation**.

----

 **Problem Statement** - Problem Statement #7
 Estimation of UAV Parameters Using Monostatic Sensing in ISAC Scenario